How to integrate OData with SAP Crystal Reports

 Let's not wait and get going!

-Creating OData data source in Gateway
+Create OData data source in the gateway

-In this section we will create a data source for OData in Data Gateway.
+In this section we will create a data source for OData in the Data Gateway.
 Let's follow these steps to accomplish that:

 -